firozkhan18/technologies-notes/react-new.md

 **Can I use javascript urls in react16.9?**

 Yes, you can use javascript: URLs but it will log a warning in the console.
-Because URLs starting with javascript: are dangerous by including unsanitized output in a tag like &lt;a href&gt; and create a security hole.
+Because URLs starting with javascript: are dangerous by including unsanitized output in a tag like <a href> and create a security hole.

 const companyProfile = {